tarwn/lessthandot-hugo/blogs/content/posts/2012-11-14-is-being-a-dba-still.md

 ### Look Forward

 By realizing that the world of data is changing and committing to change with it, you are positioning yourself to have a successful future.
 Start researching the future of data.
 Think about what you are interested in learning about the future.
 Begin studying and applying what you’re learning.
-You&#8217;re going to be attracted to your job again.
-It&#8217;s going to be sexy to be a DBA for years to come!
+You're going to be attracted to your job again.
+It's going to be sexy to be a DBA for years to come!

  [1]: http://www.imdb.com/character/ch0001900/
  [2]: http://www.bobpusateri.com/